 Restore Your Health with Osseous Surgery

 Left untreated, periodontal disease will not only affect your gums.
 As the condition progresses, it will eventually spread to your bone tissue as well.
 When this occurs, pockets will form in your jawbone, and you could eventually experience widespread tooth loss.
-With decades of experience, Dr. Cheryl L. Cushman can perform osseous surgery at our Lithia Springs, GA, practice to treat your periodontal disease.
+With decades of experience, Dr. Nguyen can perform osseous surgery at our Lithia Springs, GA, practice to treat your periodontal disease.
 After removing bacteria and damaged tissue, she will reshape your bone and reposition your gums for restored oral health.
-Dr. Cushman has the advanced training needed to ensure your procedure is safe and involves negligible discomfort.
+Dr. Nguyen has the advanced training needed to ensure your procedure is safe and involves negligible discomfort.

 Candidates for Osseous Surgery

 If you have severe or widespread gum disease, you may be a good candidate for osseous surgery.
 However, Dr. Nguyen will typically recommend bone surgery only if other, more conservative treatments have been unsuccessful.
 To determine your candidacy for treatment, she will carefully examine the bacterial pockets in your jawbone.
 This is done by measuring and monitoring their depth.